Taking the Kids After Disney Parks Reopening

 What is Disney Doing To Keep Guests Safe?

-As previously mentioned, guidelines have just been released for Disney World.
-No news yet in regards to reopening California’s Disneyland parks.
-These things noted as follows may be put into effect at other amusement parks, and are based upon what’s happening currently at Disney Springs and the newly reopened Disney park in Shanghai, China.
+As previously mentioned, some of the guidelines have just been released for Disney World and Disneyland.
+The things noted that follow may be put into effect at other amusement parks, and are based upon what’s happening currently at Disney Springs, other theme parks and the Disney park in Shanghai, China.

-Will Masks Be Required When Disney Parks Reopen?
+Are Masks Required When Disney Parks Reopen?

 I can totally get that, wearing a mask isn’t fun by any means.
 But I still stand by the phrase that, “A day at Disney is better than a day at home”.
-It’s a personal choice for sure, holding off on the Disney trip or going on the vacation, despite having the inconvenience of these new restrictions.
+It’s a personal choice for sure, holding off on the Disney trip or going on the vacation, despite having the inconvenience of these new restrictions. e

 Changes We Can Expect to See When Disney Reopens

 - Limited number of guests allowed inside the parks to encourage physical distancing.

 - The implementation of a new theme park reservation system (announced for both Disneyland and Disney World).

 - Additional cast members will be available to answer questions or cover guest concerns.
 Additional employees will conduct cleaning measures and oversee that procedures are followed.